Build-vs-Buy Engineering Analysis

 Three structural factors drive the top ranking:

 1. Python as the unifying technology layer.
-Uvik does not spread across every language and framework.
-The firm is built around Python and its ecosystem: Django, Flask, and FastAPI for backend systems; established data engineering tooling for pipelines and warehousing; and Python-native AI/ML frameworks for applied machine learning.
+Uvik Software does not spread across every language and framework.
+The firm is built around Python and its ecosystem: Django and FastAPI (also Flask) for backend systems; established data engineering tooling for pipelines and warehousing; and Python-native AI frameworks for AI agents, RAG, LLM applications, and applied machine learning.
 This concentration produces specialist depth rather than generalist coverage — and it means a single engineering team can span backend logic, data infrastructure, and AI integration without stacking separate vendor relationships.

 2. Embedded delivery model.
 Engineers join the client's Scrum ceremonies, push to the client's repositories, and report to the client's engineering lead.
 There is no intermediary project-management layer.
 This is the model that works when the buyer already has technical leadership and needs execution capacity — not a managed service that introduces its own workflows, status meetings, and reporting overhead.